 One of the best types of products for people struggling with stress is a fidgeting toy.
 There are many to choose from, but one of the top-rated products is this Stress Cube.
 It is a modern and sleek white and black color, so you can leave it at home or bring it to the office, and it won’t stick out like a sore thumb.
 The stress cube has 7 different features, from flipping the cube and spinning it, to rolling it around and clicking the various buttons on the cube.
 There is also a soothing groove and spinning gears.

 - Black Cyber Gel Stress Ball

 HandStands is a company that makes quite a few different stress-related products and toys, including this Black Cyber Gel Stress Ball.
 Stress balls are really helpful because they are usually on the small side and can be carried everywhere.
 Keep one in your car or purse, bring one to your office, and keep one in your home.
 This one comes in different colors and is made of non-toxic gell inside.
 You can squeeze it any time you are having an especially stressful day.
 It also has a fabric covering so it is gentle on your hands.

-In ancient Chinese medicine, these small metal balls were often used to help people deal with their stress.
-This set comes from Japanbargain and is less than $10 on Amazon.
+In ancient Chinese medicine, these small Chinese Health Stress Ballswere often used to help people deal with their stress.
+This set comes is typically less than $10 on Amazon.
 There is a small decorative box with 2 metal balls inside.
 You can use them whenever you need to, holding them in your hand and swirling them around each other.
 This also happens to be great if you need to stretch and strengthen your hands and fingers.